JohnStrunk/wahoo-results/docs/configuration.rst

     other information.
 Text spacing
     This controls the amount of vertical space between lines of text.
+Text colors

-Text colors can be customized by clicking on the color swatches and choosing a new color.
+    The colors can be customized by clicking on the color swatches and choosing a new color.
+Background image
     A background image can be inserted using the "Import..." button.
-The background image should be a 1280x720 PNG image.
+The image should be a 1280x720 PNG image.
+Once imported, the "image brightness" adjustment can be used to dim the image if it is too bright.

 -----